nextcloud/documentation/user_manual/groupware/mail.rst

 .. warning:: If you want to also enable it for unified mailboxes you have to do so in Mail settings

-By enabling it the main search box will now search in both subjects and mail bodies, and a sperate *Body* option will appear in advanced search.
+By enabling it the main search box will now search in both subjects and mail bodies, and a separate *Body* option will appear in advanced search.

 Account delegation